Lecture 05-1: Table Design and Constraints

 ON DELETE Options

 Use CASCADE carefully.
-Deleting one parent row could cascade through multiple tables and remove far more data than intended.
+Deleting one artist could cascade through albums and tracks, removing far more data than intended.
 CASCADE is the database equivalent of pulling a loose thread on a sweater.

 Foreign Key Design Patterns

-One-to-Many: A department has many employees.
-Put department_id in the employees table.
+One-to-Many: An artist has many albums.
+Put artist_id in the albums table.

-Many-to-Many: Students take many courses; courses have many students.
-Create student_courses with FKs to both.
+Many-to-Many: Artists perform in many genres; genres have many artists.
+Create artist_genres with FKs to both.

-One-to-One: A person has one passport.
-Put person_id in passports with a UNIQUE constraint.
+One-to-One: An artist has one biography.
+Put artist_id in biographies with a UNIQUE constraint.

 CHECK Constraints